 3. Food Fiber

 Even if you are part of the "fat" team for the moment, it does not mean you do not need dietary fiber.
 If broccoli and vegetables do not delight you, there are also dietary fiber supplements.
 Such supplements help you have a good intestinal transit and support the health of the intestinal tract.
 Read the labels carefully, such supplements vary greatly in carbohydrate content.

-Find fiber-based fiber-based flaxseeds, high in fat and
+Find fiber-based fiber-based flaxseeds, high in fat and less carbohydrates.

 Do not resign to being slow and flabby in the early days of the ketogenic diet.
 Until your brain is accustomed to the new source of energy, increase your caffeine intake.
 Caffeine is one of the active ingredients of coffee and green tea.

 You can take caffeine supplements directly, especially if you do not drink coffee, or you can use pre-workout supplements (attention, they tend to have sugars) or caffeine fat burners.
 The advantage of using the supplements to drink coffee (without sweeteners, of course) is that you can more precisely dose the amount of caffeine.
 Especially if you want to train hard, caffeine will be of real use to you.

 5. Vegetable supplements

 You do not eat enough vegetables!
 Simple!
 Let's be serious, nobody is eating enough vegetables and greens.
 But this lack of vegetables in the diet can be felt more intensely in a ketogenic diet.